Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Results

 \subsection{Robustness Checks}

 One might well wonder whether stochastic sampling explains these swings.
-Our ablation studies suggests otherwise.
-At T=0.0 (fully deterministic), mean NSI actually rises 16\% compared to T=0.7 (0.80 versus 0.67).
+Our ablation studies suggest otherwise.
+At T=0.0 (fully deterministic), measured NSI did not fall---it \emph{rose} by $+0.13$ absolute in the legacy response-pooled metric (a pipeline that predates our corrected analysis and aggregates at a different unit from the per-model rankings in Table~\ref{tab:model-rankings-nsi}, so we rely on the direction of this comparison rather than its magnitude).
 What this means is that stochastic sampling masks the problem by averaging across response modes.
 Deterministic decoding, on the other hand, exposes the sharp decision boundaries underneath.
-We conclude that the failures we document are structural, and not simply artifacts of sampling variance.
+We conclude that the failures we document are structural and not simply artifacts of sampling variance.
 Under deterministic decoding, each model commits fully to one response, and those commitments flip with polarity changes.

 The good news is that reasoning-enabled model variants show meaningful improvements in some scenarios.
-Grok-4.1-reasoning (NSI=0.23) outperformed Grok-4.1-non-reasoning (NSI=0.48), demonstrating a 52\% reduction in sensitivity.
+Grok-4.1-reasoning (NSI=0.20) outperformed Grok-4.1-non-reasoning (NSI=0.47), demonstrating a 57\% reduction in sensitivity.
 Explicit deliberation helps substantially, which suggests that negation processing benefits from slowing down to parse full structure rather than pattern-matching on surface features.
 Model scale shows some weaker effects.
-While there is a negative correlation between parameter count and NSI (r²=0.25, p=0.05), the relationship is inconsistent.
-The most robust model in our sample (Gemini-3-Flash, NSI=0.00) is mid-tier, while several large flagship models show moderate fragility.
+While there is a negative correlation between parameter count and NSI (r²=0.25, p=0.05), the relationship is inconsistent, and the correlation is confounded---the smallest models in our sample are also served locally with quantization.
+The least sensitive model in our sample (Gemini-3-Flash, bias-corrected NSI 0.07 $[0.03, 0.36]$) is mid-tier, while several large flagship models show moderate fragility.
 Negation handling, in other words, appears to depend on specific training choices rather than emerging automatically with scale.

-All open-source models rank in the top five for sensitivity.
-Commercial models span a wide range, from Qwen3 (NSI=0.75) to Gemini-3-Flash (NSI=0.00).
-Only three models achieve NSI below 0.25: Gemini-3-Flash, GPT-5.1, and Grok-4.1-reasoning.
+All four open-source models rank in the top five for sensitivity.
+Commercial models span a wide range, from Claude-Haiku-4.5 (observed NSI 0.71) down to GPT-5.1 and Gemini-3-Flash (both observed 0.18; Gemini-3-Flash bias-corrected 0.07).
+The least sensitive models---GPT-5.1, Gemini-3-Flash, Grok-4.1-reasoning, and DeepSeek-V3.2---all fall at or below observed NSI 0.21; none is exactly stable.
+Every one of the 16 models exceeds a sampling-noise null in which framing has no effect (one-sided $p < 5\times10^{-4}$ per model, each model's observed NSI exceeding all 2{,}000 null simulations, each surviving Bonferroni correction across the 16 tests).
+This is a deliberately minimal claim---no model is statistically indistinguishable from perfect stability---and the magnitudes in Table~\ref{tab:model-rankings-nsi} carry the substantive comparison; adjacent models' confidence intervals overlap substantially, so we interpret only the group-level contrasts above, not per-model rank order.